Earthshot-Labs/earthshot_model_utils/README.md

 curve fit:
 - uncertainty (MC simulation, picking ymax, effect of allometries)
 - average plots of same age??
-- replace code for ymax with Margaux's piece
-- better way to pick forest type for IPCC root to shoot ratio

 wood density:
 - could also return n values that were averaged from and SD of WD values (figure out default WD to return if n=1)